EBCoP/technique-tuesday-2017-06-27/iterative.md

 This was *by far* the most popular solution.
 An iterative approach is a form of a loop, which loops over a vector.
-Examples include `for` loops and a `while` loop.
-Although old-school R programmers will cluck their tongues when contronted with iterative solutions, it is a method that is familiar to anyone with any extensive programming expensive.
+Examples include `for` loops and `while` loops.
+Although old-school R programmers will cluck their tongues when confronted with iterative solutions, it is a method that is familiar to anyone with any programming experience.

     ## Init ------------------------------------------------------------------------
     library(readr)   ## Replaces read.csv with read_csv (faster).